mobiliabrus/tourbook/docs/2-tour.md

 driving:3.1314496300435706,101.69091652316015,KL Sentral|3.142778222755097,101.70906525342374,Berjaya Times Square
 ```

-I took of at the Times Square where my hostel located.
+I took off at the Times Square where the hostel located.

 <a-hotel name="Irsia BnB Guesthouse" date="2014-1-4" nights="2" points="3.1413875,101.7100106"></a-hotel>

 Everyone was obviously asleep because they were snoring loudly.
-I gently climbeb into bed and tryed not awake them.
-My bed is beside a pipe, therefore, I heard the babble all the night.
-I was quite tired.
+I gently climbeb onto bed and tried not awake anyone.
+My bed is beside a pipe which flews all the night.
+I, Even for those noises,  falt sleep.
+I was too tired.

-When I got up, everyone was gone.
+When I got up, people all leaved.

 The city is such a black hole, and we were squeezed into it.
 People dodged amongst the seething crowds of men.